 - Soup and croutons – I love my newly discovered challah croutons and think they would make a delicious gift (I may be a little biased though)

-- Biscuits such as gingerbread men or lebkuchen could be displayed in a large clear upcycled glass jar with a recipe rolled up in the centre
+- Biscuits such as gingerbread men could be displayed in a large clear upcycled glass jar with a recipe rolled up in the center

 For kids – buy secondhand!
 The young ones don’t know any different and if you get them used to secondhand gifts as normal from a young age as well as explaining to them why you are buying everything secondhand it is something they will accept as normal.
 When they get older if only new will do, then just give them money and let them make their own decisions as to how they spend/ save it.